codemix/yii2-localeurls/README.md

 <?= Url:to(['demo/action', 'language'=>'de']) ?>
 ```

-This will give you a URL like
+This will give you URLs like

     /german/demo/action

-and the URL

     /br/demo/action

-will set the application language to `pt-BR`.
+and set the respective language to `de` or `pt-PR` if matched.

 ### Persistence